edvinpohto/artificial-images/README.md

 This project is essentially a programmatical replica of Dall-E and was created out of curiosity towards the API.

-To initialise the project, clone the repository and install the required packages with <code>node install</code>.
+To initialise the project, clone the repository and install the required packages with <code>npm install</code>.